JasonApke/OCTANE/README.md

 Jason Apke

 ## Uses
 OCTANE is designed to ingest GOES-R imagery and output both pixel displacements and navigated speeds (in m/s).
 The algorithm is useful for retrieving winds from cloud- and water-vapor-drift motions and tracking features at a near-pixel level.
+The algorithm does not contain height assignment internally, though cloud-top heights can be injested for use or output within the optical flow methods.

 ## Dependencies
-Required
+### Required
 - NVIDIA CUDA capable machine with [CUDA](https://developer.nvidia.com/cuda-toolkit) version 9 or greater
 - [netcdf](https://www.unidata.ucar.edu/software/netcdf/) and [netcdfcxx4](https://github.com/Unidata/netcdf-cxx4)